somedatapacket/docs.humio.com/content/installation/_index.md

 it contains the external dependencies needed, i.e. Kafka and Zookeeper.
 If you plan on running Humio on bare metal please refer to our [Bare Metal Installation Guide]({{< ref "bare-metal.md" >}}).

+## Scaling out

+Humio was made to scale and scales very well with the number of nodes in the cluster.
+Running a cluster of 3 or more humio nodes provides higher capacity in terms of both ingest and search performance and also allows high availability by replicating data to more than one node.
+If you want to run a clustered mode please refer to [cluster setup]({{< ref "cluster_setup.md" >}}).

 ## Guides

 <!-- - Running Humio on Kubernetes -->